 Types of Commercial Air Conditioning Units

 Another aspect to look out for is to determine what are the different types of air conditioners available in the market.
 In order to meet the diverse needs of today’s global climate, air conditioning systems comes in a variety of heating and cooling capacities.
-No matter what type of air conditioner you select, all of them require a professional to install indoor and outdoor units.
+No matter what type of air conditioner you select, all of them requires a professional air conditioning installation service.

 In our commercial air conditioner buying guide, we have listed different types of air conditioners available in the market:

 Ductless, Mini-Split Air Conditioner

 A ductless mini-split system includes one outdoor unit and one indoor unit.
 Both units are connected by refrigerant and electrical wiring.
 The indoor unit is usually wall-mounted and delivers heated or cooled air directly into the indoor space.
 There is no ductwork needed in mini-split conditioner.

 Multi-split systems working is identical to single-split systems.
 The difference, however, is that multiple indoor units can connect to a single, larger outdoor unit.
 One outdoor compressor can be connected to four to five indoor air units via refrigerant lines, condensate drain lines, and power cables.

 Central air conditioning or central A/C is a system that moves cooled air throughout the space.
 The atmosphere is cooled at a central location.
 Cold air is supplied to the air ducts that spread conditioned air throughout the area.
 It also removes the moisture present in the area.
 Thus making the area fresh and comfortable.

 A window mount air conditioner is designed to be fixed inside your window frame.
 It’s a single unit with all of the components contained inside one box or casing.
 The body of the appliance is fixed partially inside and partially outside of the window pane.